 For more history about the project, see

-To get a copy, send $3 in well-concealed cash or a check made out to V. Law to:
+You can order at the link above or, for each issue, send $5 in well-concealed cash or a check made out to V. LAW to:

 PO Box 20388